PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 `DELETE`), you can submit your request in a _dry run_ mode.
 Dry run mode helps to evaluate a request through the typical request stages (admission chain, validation, merge conflicts) up until persisting objects to storage.
 The response body for the request is as close as possible to a non-dry-run response.
-Kubernetes guarantees that dry-run requests will not be persisted in storage or have any other side effects.
+PlaidCloud guarantees that dry-run requests will not be persisted in storage or have any other side effects.

 ### Make a dry-run request